Ordnance Survey digital maps of the United Kingdom, 1998 to the present

 The Legal Deposit Library Modern Map Viewer gives public access to annual snapshots of OS digital mapping.
-The maps for Great Britain cover 1998-2013, and those for Northern Ireland, 2006-2013.
+The maps for Great Britain cover 1998 onwards, and those for Northern Ireland cover 2006 onwards.

 One important feature of this customised web application is that it lets you view two different years side by side to compare change, as this image shows:

 Our Modern Map Viewer is available at the National Library of Scotland within the Maps Reading Room.

 The map data provides comprehensive coverage of the whole United Kingdom at the largest, most detailed scales available:

 - 1:1,250 for urban areas (approximately all towns with more than 4,000 people)

 - 1:2,500 for smaller villages and all cultivated rural areas

 You can search an area in three ways: